xerolinux/XeroSite/docs/projects/cosmic-script.md

 That's why we will be using the **Best Guess** option, carefully selecting the correct drive we want install **ArchLinux** onto.

-!!! warning

-    I will not be held responsible for any data loss resulting from selection of the wrong drive. **BE VERY CAREFUL HERE**.

 Don't forget to set parallel downloads to as many as you like for faster downloads.
 Also, we do not need to enable any extra repos like *multilib* since my script will do that for us later on.

 Now once everything is configured and set, hit install, sit back, grab a cup of Tea/Coffee and watch it do its thing.
 Might take a while it all depends on Internet connection...